1949 New York's 20th congressional district special election

 The 1949 New York's 20th congressional district special election was held on May 17, 1949, to elect the United States representative from New York's 20th congressional district.
 Franklin D. Roosevelt Jr. won the election as the nominee of the Liberal and Four Freedoms parties.

 Background

 Sol Bloom, a member of Tammany Hall, was elected to the United States House of Representatives in 1923, and served fourteen terms.
 He represented New York's 20th congressional district at the time of his death on March 7, 1949.
 A majority of the district's residents were Jewish and a large amount were Irish.
-There wer 138,054 registered voters in the district.
+There were 138,054 registered voters in the district.

 Hugo Rogers, the borough president of Manhattan and a leader in Tammany Hall, hoped that Governor Thomas Dewey would not call a special election and would instead leave the seat vacant until the 1950 election.
 The American Labor Party filed suit 28 days after Bloom's death for Dewey to schedule a special election.
 On April 7, Dewey called for an election to be held on May 17.